ropensci/qualR/README.md

 *  `CetesbRetrieveMetPol`: Download meteorological parameters and criteria pollutants from one AQS.

-To run these functions, you need to have an account and to know the AQS and parameter codes.
+To run these functions, you first need to have an account in [CETESB QUALAR system](https://qualar.cetesb.sp.gov.br/qualar/home.do), and  to know the AQS and parameter codes.
 To check those parameters you can do:

 ```R
 library(qualR)